Why Humanities Core?

 Course Workload and Resources for Student Success

 Humanities Core Writing (1AS) is a 4-credit seminar (or 6 credits in the case of 1AES, which satisfies the Entry Level Writing Requirement) that you take alongside a thematic 4-credit lecture course (1A).
 Thus while Humanities Core is effectively two courses (lecture and writing), students in the program experience the workload as being significantly less, as the exams for lecture (one midterm and one final) and the writing assignments for seminar are staggered to support your schedule, even if you are taking a heavy course load.
 We’ve designed our reading assignments to focus on quality (not quantity) and to taper off substantially during exam weeks and while students work on their spring research projects.
-Moreover, not all of your assignments will be reading — students browse image galleries, watch movies, and listen to podcasts.
+Moreover, not all of your assignments will be reading — students browse image galleries, explore digital archives, watch movies, and listen to podcasts.

 Our seminars enjoy some of the lowest student-to-faculty ratios in the university and are capped at 19 students.
 All students in HumCore receive sustained, one-on-one attention and feedback from their instructors as they build their study skills and draft their writing assignments.
 Writing-intensive seminars (HUMAN 1AES and 1BES) are available for students who need to satisfy the Entry Level Writing Requirement and need extra help on grammar, mechanics, and college-level composition and communication.
 In partnership with the Center for Excellence in Writing and Communication, all students can access personal consultations with Humanities Core writing specialists, no-pressure study and reading groups, and peer tutoring.
 These resources are free, easy-to-access, and have been specially tailored to the HumCore curriculum.